stevienovak/real_estate_telegram_bot/README.md

 As part of a broader solution, this bot contributed to the following outcomes:

-- Cost savings: Reduced call center expenses by S$6,000 per month.
+- Cost savings: Reduced call center expenses by S$6,000 per month!
 - Improved conversion rates: Enhanced the conversion of cold calls to sales through intelligent automation.

 Key Features: